 A continuous glucose monitor is a biosensor stack with three parts:

-• The analysis platform — an app (Levels, Nutrisense, or the device’s native app) that shows trends, flags spikes right after eating, and predicts crashes before they hit.
+- The analysis platform — an app (Levels, Nutrisense, or the device’s native app) that shows trends and flags spikes right after eating.
+Some apps project a short-term trend arrow; treat that as an estimate, not a forecast.

 Glucose variability, not average: the metabolic insight that matters most